kubewarden/docs/src/writing-policies/typescript.md

 [AssemblyScript](https://www.assemblyscript.org/) is a **subset** of TypeScript designed explicitly for WebAssembly.

-AssemblyScript can produce WASM modules targeting the WASI interface by leveraging the [as-wasi](https://github.com/jedisct1/as-wasi) project.
+AssemblyScript can produce Wasm modules targeting the WASI interface by leveraging the [as-wasi](https://github.com/jedisct1/as-wasi) project.

 # Known limitations